-Jerry Peterson is a Senior Consultant Cutter Consortium’s Business Technology & Digital Transformation Strategies practice.
-He focuses on risk management for large-scale IT programs, the strategic application of IT, and the evolving role of the Chief Information Officer.
-He has written Cutter Executive Reports and Updates, and he writes a regular column for CIO Digest, a magazine of strategy and analysis for senior IT executives published by Symantec Corporation.
+Jerry Peterson was a Senior Consultant Cutter Consortium’s Business Technology & Digital Transformation Strategies practice.
+He is now retired.
+Peterson focused on risk management for large-scale IT programs, the strategic application of IT, and the evolving role of the Chief Information Officer.
+He wrote Cutter Executive Reports and Updates, and a regular column for CIO Digest, a magazine of strategy and analysis for senior IT executives published by Symantec Corporation.

-Jerry teaches at the Stephen M. Ross School of Business, University of Michigan, where he is a lecturer in business information technology.
-His courses, in both the graduate MBA program and the undergraduate BBA program, focus on how companies use IT to gain a competitive advantage and on the implementation pitfalls of large-scale, IT-enabled, change programs.
-Professor Peterson has been a member of the faculty since 1998, and he has been a leader in the development of new syllabi to ensure that course offerings remain up-to-date and relevant to the continually evolving world of business information technology.
+Jerry taught at the Stephen M. Ross School of Business, University of Michigan, where he was a lecturer in business information technology.
+His courses, in both the graduate MBA program and the undergraduate BBA program, focused on how companies use IT to gain a competitive advantage and on the implementation pitfalls of large-scale, IT-enabled, change programs.
+Professor Peterson was been a member of the faculty since 1998, and he was a leader in the development of new syllabi to ensure that course offerings remain up-to-date and relevant to the continually evolving world of business information technology.

 Earlier at Ford, Jerry was the Director of Marketing, Sales, and Service Systems, a position in which he was responsible for all of the customer-facing and dealer-facing systems used by Ford companies around the world.
 Prior to this, at various times, he had responsibility for Ford's accounting, financial, personnel, payroll, purchasing, and manufacturing plant-floor systems.